athavale/sva_bootcamp/README.md

-# sva_bootcamp
+# jb_bootcamp

-Repo for use in programming bootcamp
+Utilities for use in the Introduction to Programming in the Biological Sciences Bootcamp.